How to write an obituary

 An obituary, or obit for short, is a news article that announces a person’s death, offering an account of their life and details about the forthcoming funeral.

-It’s important to make it interesting; after all, it is a celebration of their life.
+An important consideration when learning how to write an obituary is to make it interesting; after all, it is a celebration of their life.
 Depending on where the obituary is being published, you may need to set yourself a word limit as newspapers will often charge you by the word.

-If you’re not sure what the order of an obituary should look like or what the obituary message should be, let us break down the process into five manageable steps.
+If you’re not sure what the order of an obituary should look like or what the obituary message should be, this guide will break down the process into five manageable steps.

 How to write an obituary for a loved one